 Create a music playlist that can be played during the appointment.

-In preparation for your pet’s appointment, measure a ribbon, tie your shirts together, or find a leash that is at least 6 ft. long.
-When you are with your pet, while they are relaxing and getting sleepy, and right before you step away, tie the ribbon to one of their paws and keep the other end with them as you step back to the 6 ft. zone.
+In preparation for your pet’s appointment, measure a ribbon, tie your shirts together, or find a leash that is at least 6 feet long.
+When you are with your pet, while they are relaxing and getting sleepy, and right before you step away, tie the ribbon to one of their paws and keep the other end with them as you step back to the 6 foot zone.
+Please note that our veterinarian will communicate with you throughout this process so that you have plenty of time right next to your pet as you say goodbye.

 Write a letter to your beloved companion to leave with them while social distancing.
 You can also make your own clay hand print to leave on/with them when you are distant.